 - clinical legal education with community legal centres and the Neighbourhood Justice Centre

 - research for the Centre for Innovative Justice on law reform projects

 - participating in international study tours to observe innovative courts and overseas legal systems.

-A specialist intensive study tour to New Zealand, offered in conjunction with the Centre for Innovative Justice, offers Juris Doctor students the opportunity to observe a number of innovative courts, discussions with presiding judges, and briefings by justice practitioners in New Zealand.
-Additionally, there is the opportunity to take a study tour to our Vietnam campus looking at legal systems in Asia.
+There is the opportunity to observe a number of innovative courts, both locally and internationally in study tours for law students.
+There is also the opportunity to take a study tour to our Vietnam campus looking at legal systems in Asia.

-You must complete 18 core law courses (including the 'Priestley 11') and six optional courses (electives).
+You must complete 18 core law subjects (including the 'Priestley 11') and six optional subjects (electives).

-This program plan applies to students who commenced the JD in, or prior to, semester 1 2014.
-Students in this program plan should ensure that they are familiar with any relevant transition rules.
+This plan applies to students who commenced the JD in, or prior to, semester 1 2014.
+Students in this plan should ensure that they are familiar with any relevant transition rules.

 Choose a program structure